Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: A Common Language for Mechanistic Interpretability

 The completeness axiom of the integrated gradients method is formulated as follows:

 \end{definition}

 Integrated gradients was not initially conceived as a method for the causal analysis of neural networks.
 Therefore, it is perhaps surprising that integrated gradients can be used to compute interchange interventions.
-This hinges on a strategic use of the `baseline' value of integrated gradients, which is typically set to be the zero vector. \begin{remark}[Integrated Gradients Can Compute Interventions]
+This hinges on a strategic use of the `baseline' value of integrated gradients; typically, the baseline value is set to be the zero vector, but here we set it to an interchange intervention. \begin{remark}[Integrated Gradients Can Compute Interventions]

 The following is an immediate consequence of the completeness axiom

 \end{remark} In principle, we could perform causal abstraction analysis using the integrated gradients method and taking